 By Mariam Msangi – Art in Tanzania internship

-A marketing strategy refers to a business’s overall game plan for reaching prospective consumers and turning them into customers of their products or services.
+A marketing strategy refers to a business’s overall plan for reaching prospective customers and converting them into customers of its products or services.
 A marketing strategy contains the company’s value proposition, essential brand messaging, data on target customer demographics, and other high-level elements.
 A thorough marketing strategy covers “the four Ps” of marketing: product, price, place, and people.

 Understanding Marketing Strategies

-A clear marketing strategy should revolve around the company’s value proposition, which communicates to consumers what it stands for, how it operates, and why it deserves their business.
-This provides marketing teams with a template that should inform their initiatives across all of the company’s products and services.
+A clear marketing strategy should revolve around the company’s value proposition, communicating to consumers what it stands for, how it operates, and why it deserves its business.
+This provides marketing teams with a template that should inform their initiatives across the company’s products and services.

 Benefits of a Marketing Strategy

 The ultimate goal of a marketing strategy is to achieve and communicate a sustainable competitive advantage over rival companies by understanding the needs and wants of its consumers.
 Whether it’s a print ad design, mass customisation, or a social media campaign, a marketing asset can be judged based on how effectively it communicates a company’s core value proposition.
-In addition, market research can help chart a given campaign’s efficacy and help identify untapped audiences to achieve bottom-line goals and increase sales.
+In addition, market research can help chart the efficacy of a given campaign and identify untapped audiences to achieve bottom-line goals and increase sales.

 What does a marketing strategy look like?